streamlit/docs/content/get-started/installation/index.md

 # Setup and installation

 This section walks you through setting up your Python development environment.
-If you already have an established Python development workflow and understand virtual environments, here's the TLDR:
+If you're already set up for Python development and understand virtual environments, here's the TLDR:

 1. In a virtual environment run:
    ```bash